simulot/immich-go/readme.md

 The `immich-go` is a command line tool that must be run from a terminal window.
 The `immich-go` program uses the Immich API.
 Hence it needs the server address and a valid API key.

-**On linux, MacOS, FreeBSD and linux friends:**
+**On Linux, macOS and FreeBSD friends:**

 ```sh
 ./immich-go -server=URL -key=KEY -general_options COMMAND -command_options... {path/to/files}
 ```

 > [!IMPORTANT]
-> MAC OS users have to allow immich-go to run.
-Open Privacy & Security > Security Settings
+> macOS users have to explicitly allow immich-go to run.
+Open Privacy & Security > Security Settings to allow

 **On Windows systems:**
 ```powershell